Reading food labels: Tips if you have diabetes

 When you're looking at food labels, start with the list of ingredients.

-- Keep an eye out for heart-healthy ingredients, such as whole-wheat flour, soy and oats.
-Monounsaturated fats — such as olive, canola or peanut oils — promote heart health, too.
+- Keep an eye out for heart-healthy ingredients, especially those that are less processed, such as whole-wheat flour, soy and oats.
+Monounsaturated fats — such as olive, canola or peanut oils; nuts; and seeds — promote heart health, too.

 Consider carbs in context